thedigitalchief/thedigitalchief/README.md

 - :books: I’m currently learning and developing with React.js and Vue.js.
 - 🤝 I’m looking to collaborate on projects with anyone who works well in a team.
 - 🧑‍🎓 I’m looking for help with finding a career that suits my computer science and business background.
-- :surfer: I love surfing, traveling the world, eating new food, reading a good story, and meeting new people.
+- 🤙I love surfing, traveling the world, eating new food, reading a good story, and meeting new people.
 - 📫 Let's connect: me@dylanhnguyen.com or visit my responsive portfolio website www.dylanhnguyen.com
 - ⚡ Fun fact: I have the same birthday as Marilyn Monroe.